rajoy99/API_Project4-1/README.md

-# API_Project4-1
+# Carted

+An E-commerce website implemented by micro-services architecture.
+It has two different interfaces - for clients and suppliers.
+The transactions are settled by a separate banking API.

-Intructions to run on computer :
+#Intructions to run on computer :

 1) Inside Client, go to uinterface.
 Run this command : "npm install"